Punter (gridiron football): Skills and usage

 The purpose of the punt is to force the team that is receiving the kick to start as far as possible from the punting team's end zone.
 Accordingly, the most effective punts land just outside the receiving team's end zone and land either out of bounds (making it impossible to advance the ball until the next play) or after being kicked exceptionally high (allowing the kicking team time to run down the field and prevent the punt returner from advancing the ball).
 Punters therefore must be able to kick the ball high, long distances, and precisely.
 One standard is that a punt should be in the air for at least 1 second for every 10 yards it travels, but the linear relationship drops off once it hits over 50 yards.

 Chicago Bears punter Brad Maynard (#4) holds for placekicker Robbie Gould.

 Punters may also impart a spin to the ball that makes it harder to catch, increasing the odds of a muff which may lead to the punter's team regaining possession.

 The punter frequently serves as the holder on field goal attempts.
 The punter has typically developed chemistry with the long snapper and is thus accustomed to catching a long-snapped ball.
 Additionally, punters are also kickers and understand kicking mechanics, such as how far back to lean the ball as the kicker makes an attempt, and when a field goal attempt should be aborted.
 Punters may pass or run the ball on fake field goal attempts and fake punts.

-Many punters also double duty as kickoff specialists because most punters have been at one point field goal kickers as well, and some, such as Craig Hentrich, have filled in as worthy backup field goal kickers.
+Many punters also double duty as kickoff specialists because most punters have been at one point placekickers as well, and some, such as Craig Hentrich, have filled in as worthy backup placekickers.
+Brett Maher played as placekicker and punter for the Nebraska Cornhuskers winning both the Bakken–Andersen Kicker of the Year and the Eddleman–Fields Punter of the Year—awarded to the top player in the Big Ten Conference—in the 2011 season.
 Punters rarely receive much attention or fan support, in part because they are called upon when a team's offense has just failed.